Haraamkhor: Plot

 Shyam is a schoolteacher in a village.
 Sandhya and her friends, Mintu and Kamal, are some of his students.
 Kamal has a crush on Sandhya but she is not interested.
 After school, Shyam visits Sandhya's home to have some documents notarized by her father, who is a local police inspector.
 Sandhya and Shyam come closer.
 Sandhya takes care of her father when he arrives home drunk.
 She follows him to a party when he lies to her about going on a work trip.
 On her way home, Sandhya falls, injures her knee, and goes to Shyam's house, where his wife, Sunita, cares for her and lets her stay with them for the night.
 Sandhya spies on Shyam and Sunita having sex.
 While she is asleep, Shyam tries to talk to Sandhya and teases her, but she is angry with him.

 The next day, Sandhya rebukes Shyam for lying to her about how he and his wife did not have sexual relations.
 It is revealed that Sandhya's mom abandoned her as a child, and her father has started dating someone new but was waiting for the right time to tell her.
 Shyam fixes an old moped (Luna) at Sandhya's home.
 They meet in secret and start having an affair.
 Kamal is jealous, and Mintu wants to help him.

 One month later, Sandhya tells Shyam that she missed her period, so they make a secret trip to the city.
 At the women's clinic, Sandhya is recognized by her father's girlfriend, who keeps her secret.
 Sandhya is not pregnant, and she and Shyam share a laugh about it.
 When they return to their village, Shyam tells Sandhya that they should stop seeing each other and keep their relationship strictly a student-teacher one.

 Rumours reveal their secret anyway, and Sunita threatens to leave Shyam.
 Shyam scolds and hits Sandhya for being obvious.
 Meanwhile, Mintu and Kamal wreak havoc in Shyam's empty home.
 Sunita comes back home, and Shyam becomes suspicious of the kids breaking and entering his home when he sees them with some of his belongings.
 Shyam catches hold of Mintu and kills him by asphyxiation, while Kamal manages to escape.
 As he saw Shyam suffocating Mintu to death, he returned with a rock and hit Shyam with it, killing him in the process.

+The casting of the film was handled by Mukesh Chhabra as casting director and Vicky Kisan Mourya as casting associate.